crowdagger/crowbook/guide/misc.md

-You can then use `markdown-preview` (or `C-c C-c p`) to run Crowbook on this file and preview it in your browser, or run `markdown-live-preview-mode` to see a live preview (updated each time you save you file) in Emacs' integrated browser.
+You can then use `markdown-preview` (or `C-c C-c p`) to run Crowbook on this file and preview it in your browser, or run `markdown-live-preview-mode` to see a live preview (updated each time you save your file) in Emacs' integrated browser.

 ### Some explanations if it looks a bit cryptic to you